2019 Double Team is Forming!

 Riding a double is not like riding a century.
 There is so much more that can go wrong, and appropriate knowledge and planning is needed so the rider does not finish 4 hours after dark, having only enough battery life for lights for 3 hours!

-Anyone riding the Grand Tour Double Century will greatly benefit from the Success eManual for the Grand Tour benefiting from Coach Darryl's experience of riding the eventful 15 consecutive years, For details, Click Here.
+Anyone riding the Grand Tour Double Century will greatly benefit from the Success eManual for the Grand Tour benefiting from Coach Darryl's experience of riding the event 15 consecutive years, For details, Click Here.

 Cyclist Fitness Before Riding with the Double Team